Aliases for CIB1 Gene

 GeneCards Summary for CIB1 Gene

 CIB1 (Calcium And Integrin Binding 1 (Calmyrin)) is a Protein Coding gene.
+Diseases associated with CIB1 include alzheimer disease.
 Among its related pathways are Development Angiotensin activation of ERK.
-GO annotations related to this gene include calcium ion binding and protein anchor.
+GO annotations related to this gene include calcium ion binding and Ras GTPase binding.
 An important paralog of this gene is CHP1.

 UniProtKB/Swiss-Prot for CIB1 Gene